-In Idaho a third DUI conviction is a felony.
-Felony offenses create more complications than misdemeanors, including stiffer penalties and lifelong problems gaining employment (many employers have policies against hiring felons), obtaining insurance, and exercising some civil liberties.
+In Idaho a third or subsequent DUI conviction is a felony DUI.
+Felony DUI offenses create more complications than misdemeanor DUI offenses, including stiffer penalties and lifelong problems gaining employment (many employers have policies against hiring felons), obtaining insurance, and exercising some civil liberties.

-Prison Sentence Because it's a felony charge, a third DUI conviction can result in a prison sentence.
-Even if the court chooses not to throw you in prison, it is almost guaranteed that the sentence will include an extensive county jail term.
+Because it's a felony charge, a third DUI conviction can result in a prison sentence.
+Even if the court chooses not to put you in prison, it is almost guaranteed that the sentence will include an extensive county jail term.
 The minimum sentence for third-time DUI offenders is 30 days in jail.
-But, the court reserves the right to impose up to a five-year prison sentence.
+But, the court reserves the right to impose up to a ten-year prison sentence.

 For more information, see: Idaho Code §18-8005 - Penalties.